-Sean Toland is a first-year graduate student in the German Department as a PhD candidate in 2013.
+Sean Toland entered the German Department as a PhD candidate in 2013.
 He completed a BA in Comparative Literature and Intellectual History at the University of Massachusetts, Amherst in 2012 and has studied at the Universität Konstanz and at the Peter Szondi Institute for Comparative Literature at the FU Berlin.
 His dissertation research examines the relationship between the social practices and subjective experiences of musical performance in early 19th century discussions of instrumental music.
 Further interests include the relationship between ethical and aesthetic discourse in general; ideas of “musicality” in lyric poetry; theories of humor and the history of comedy; psychoanalysis; relationships between literature and music; German literature and philosophy of the 19th and early 20th centuries.